 Have you seen the I-821D filing instructions?
 There are 14 pages of USCIS terminology and gobbledygook.
 That’s just one form.
 We combine the instructions from all three forms into one simple set of instructions customized just for you (based on your answers).
 Have confidence that you are filing correctly.
 Try it now.

 We are so sure that you’ll like our service that we don’t charge you until you are finished with the DACA application and ready to print.
 In fact, we require no sign up or credit card number to get started.
 You can try out our service with absolutely no obligation.
 See if it works for you.
 If you’re happy and satisfied at the end, pay an affordable preparation fee so that you can print your prepared forms and filing instructions.
 You are also welcome to call us for additional customer support.

 When to Contact a Lawyer for Deferred Action Renewal

 Not everyone is a good candidate to apply for the deferred action renewal on their own.
 There are some situations that require an experienced immigration attorney.
-Deferred action renewal candidates that have been arrested, left the country without advance parole, or accumulated any other immigration violation should consult with an attorney before filing.
+DACA applicants that have been arrested, left the country without advance parole, or accumulated any other immigration violation should consult with an attorney before filing.
 In some cases, the attorney can provide the necessary information with a short and inexpensive consultation.